MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 This article describes the licensing model for Azure Pipelines in Team Foundation Server 2018 (TFS 2018) or newer.
 We don't charge you for Team Foundation Build (TFBuild) so long as you have a TFS Client Access License (CAL).

 A TFS _parallel job_ gives you the ability to run a single release at a time in a project collection.
 You can keep hundreds or even thousands of release jobs in your collection.
-But, to run more than one release at a time, you need additional parallel jobs.
+But, to run more than one release at a time, you need more parallel jobs.

 One free parallel job is included with every collection in a Team Foundation Server.
-Every Visual Studio Enterprise subscriber in a Team Foundation Server contributes one additional parallel job.
+Every Visual Studio Enterprise subscriber in a Team Foundation Server contributes one more parallel job.

-You can buy additional private jobs from the Visual Studio Marketplace.
+You can buy more private jobs from the Visual Studio Marketplace.
 There's a maximum limit of 25 parallel jobs for Microsoft-hosted agents.

 ::: moniker-end